Pratik-Jadhav7/Data-Structures-And-Algorithms/0020-valid-parentheses/NOTES.md

-​start with brute force approach then go for optimisation
+​start with brute force approach<p>
+then go for optimisation
 Find Optimized solution